 Here are 7 exercises to do on their own or in a circuit for a muscle-burning, heart-pumping workout.

 Place the barbell supported on the top of your back/traps.
+You may want to use a barbell pad to protect your shoulders and back.
 Keep chest lifted and eyes straight ahead.
 Stand with feet about shoulder distance apart, keeping knees aligned with toes.